Get insider access

 4. Best Basement Dehumidifier For Small Spaces

 This dehumidifier has a very small water tank and lacks a port for continuous drainage.
 However, since its dehumidification rate is so slow, neither of those things is a significant concern, as you'll only really need to empty the tank every week or so.
-Besides, it shuts off automatically when the tank is full, so there's no need to worry about overflow.
+Besides, it shuts off automatically when the tank is full, so you don't have to worry about it overflowing.

 See our review